bmorgan0921/MS-Financials-Webscraper/README.md

 ## Description:

 financials_webscraper.py gives the user the ability to webscrape for the financials of a company from Morningstar's website.
+This was made pretty quickly as an addition to a previous project that was in need of a list of financials.
+Has not been tested with all companys.
+The script will return financials for companies in the Dow Jones, S&P 100, and S&P 500.
+Keep in mind that these are annual numbers from Morningstar's website, not quarterly.

-Returns from this example link: [AAPL Financials](https://financials.morningstar.com/ratios/r.html?t=0P000000GY&culture=en&platform=sal)
+Returns financials from this (example) link: [AAPL Financials](https://financials.morningstar.com/ratios/r.html?t=0P000000GY&culture=en&platform=sal)

 ## Execution:
 ```